Penatia baylisiana Facts

 Pennantia baylisiana Distribution, Habitat, and Ecology

-Obviously, the terribly rare Pennantia baylisiana has an unbelievably limited zone of habitation, since only one plant remains in the wild.
-This area happens to consist of the location known as Great Island, part of what man now calls the Three Kings Group.
+Obviously, the terribly rare Pennantia baylisiana possesses an unbelievably limited zone of habitation, since only one plant remains in the wild.
+This area happens to consist of the location known as Great Island.
+That represents part of what man now calls the Three Kings Group.

-This formation itself currently constitutes part of the country of New Zealand, near the continent of Australia.
-Each of these 13 uninhabited islands remains quite tiny, providing it with extremely limited options for spreading, even under optimal conditions.
+This formation itself currently constitutes part of the beautiful country of New Zealand, situated near the continent of Australia.
+Each of these 13 uninhabited islands in turn remains quite tiny, providing the plant with extremely limited options for spreading, even under optimal conditions.

-Even though the surviving individual of the species is female, its location makes natural propagation virtually impossible.
-Amazingly, it resides on a rugged scree slope, sitting on the north face of the primarily rocky island, which only measures 1.5 sq mi (4 sq km).
+Even though the surviving individual of the species evolved as female in nature, its location makes natural propagation virtually impossible.
+Amazingly, the specimen resides on a rugged scree slope, sitting on the north face of the primarily rocky island, which only measures 1.5 sq mi (4 sq km).

-Research, which remains ongoing, seems to indicate that the true natural habitat of the species consisted of a decidedly different environment.
-It’s believed by researchers that the species in general inhabited the thin coastal forest present of the tiny island.
+Scientific research, which remains ongoing, seems to indicate that the true natural habitat of the species actually consisted of a decidedly different environment.
+It’s presently believed by researchers that the species in general inhabited the thin coastal forest present on the tiny island.

-Practical efforts to protect the remaining specimen exist, quite thankfully.
-In various locations, mainly in New Zealand, work also continues, albeit slowly, on increasing its numbers.
-This occurs primarily via cuttings, since viable fruit remains rare.
+Practical and ongoing efforts to protect the remaining specimen do exist, quite thankfully.
+In various locations, mainly in New Zealand, work also continues, albeit painstakingly, on increasing its numbers.
+This process occurs primarily via cuttings, since viable fruit still remains quite rare.

 Species Sharing Its Range

-Check out our other articles on 7 Geological Marvels of Asia, Victoria Crowned Pigeon, Tierra del Fuego, Harbor Porpoise, European Mantis, Purple Frog, Plumed Basilisk
+Check out our other articles on 7 Geological Marvels of Asia, Victoria Crowned Pigeon, Tierra del Fuego, Harbor Porpoise, European Mantis, Purple Frog, Plumed Basilisk, Gila Monster

 Leave a Reply